 Machine condition and product quality are tracked using vibration analysis of key components.
 Permanently mounted sensors provide input into a simple signal processing system that simultaneously monitors multiple, independent machine components and provides alarm if a problem arises.
-Each possible failure mode is easily identified by its unique frequency and associated amplitude in deference to the presence of other machine vibrations and background noise.
+Each possible failure mode is easily identified by its unique frequency and associated amplitude which can be reliably distinguished from other machine vibrations and background noise.